 - Investment scams: Scammers are offering online promotions on various platforms, including social media, claiming that the products or services of publicly traded companies can prevent, detect, or cure COVID-19, and that the stock of these companies will dramatically increase in value as a result.
 These promotions are often styled as “research reports,” make predictions of a specific “target price,” and relate to microcap stocks, or low-priced stocks issued by the smallest of companies with limited publicly available information.

 Hang up on robocalls.
 Don’t press any numbers.
 Scammers are using illegal robocalls to pitch everything from scam Coronavirus treatments to work-at-home schemes.
 The recording might say that pressing a number will let you speak to a live operator or remove you from their call list, but it might lead to more robocalls, instead.

 Ignore online offers for vaccinations and home test kits.
-There currently are no vaccines, pills, potions, lotions, lozenges or other prescription or over-the-counter products available to treat or cure COVID-19 online or in stores.
+There currently are no publicly-available vaccines, pills, potions, lotions, lozenges or other prescription or over-the-counter products available to treat or cure COVID-19 online or in stores.

 Fact-check information.
 Scammers, and sometimes well-meaning people, share information that hasn’t been verified.
 Before you pass on any messages, contact trusted sources.

 Know who you’re buying from.
 Online sellers may claim to have in-demand products, like cleaning, household, and health and medical supplies when, in fact, they don’t.

 Don’t respond to texts and emails about checks from the government.
 For more information from the Federal Trade Commission, click here.

 Don’t click on links from sources you don’t know.
 They could download viruses onto your computer or device.